nipy/heudiconv/paper.md

  - name: Todd Thompson  # 0 commits, issues: opened 5 participated in 0
    orcid:
    affiliation:  Department of Brain and Cognitive Sciences, Massachusetts Institute of Technology
-# - name: Maria Isabel Restrepo  # 0 commits, issues: opened 1 participated in 4
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
  - name: Maite Termenon  # 0 commits, issues: opened 5 participated in 0
    orcid: 0000-0001-8102-5135
    affiliation: Biomedical Engineering Department, Faculty of Engineering, Mondragon Unibertsitatea (MU-ENG), Spain and BCBL, Basque center on Cognition, Brain and Language, Spain.